-- 1. Morphology the structure of words: lecture 2. - Syntax the way words are used to form phrases: lectures 3 and 4. - 3.
-Semantics - Lexical semantics the meaning of individual words: lectures 5 and 6. - Compositional semantics the construction of meaning of longer phrases and sentences (based on syntax): lectures 7 and 9. - 4.
-Pragmatics meaning in context: lectures 8 and 10.
+- 1. Morphology the structure of words: lecture 3. - Syntax the way words are used to form phrases: lectures 2 and 3. - 3.
+Semantics - Lexical semantics the meaning of individual words: lectures 4, 5 and 6. - Compositional semantics the construction of meaning of longer phrases and sentences (based on syntax): lecture 7. - 4.
+Pragmatics meaning in context: lecture 8.